Program overview

 The Bachelor of Arts in World Language Studies is structured to provide a comprehensive education in language and cultural studies.
-The program is designed to be completed in a three-year format, allowing students to immerse themselves in their studies while gaining valuable skills.
-Key features of the program include:
+The program is designed to be completed in a three-year timeframe, allowing students to immerse themselves in the study of multiple languages and their associated cultures.
+Key features of the program structure include:

 - Opportunities for experiential learning through internships and co-op placements.